joelngwt/joelngwt.github.io/_posts/getting-kubernetes-ready-for-production/2021-04-13-getting-kubernetes-ready-for-production.md

 I recommend using the "Queue Processor" mode, as the other mode doesn't support the Kubernetes Deployment resource.

 ### PriorityClass
-A priority class allows you to make certain pods and deployments more important than others.
+A priority class allows you to make certain pods and Deployments more important than others.
 By default, most of the pods in the kube-system have a higher priority already set.
 Check out `kubectl get priorityclass`, you'll see that your cluster has two priority classes already present.

 Now, if your cluster is shared by production and non-production workloads, you will want to set the prodution workloads to have a higher priority (but not higher than `system-cluster-critical` and `system-node-critical`).
 You might wonder why this is important since Kubernetes is self-healing.
 True, but why play with fire?
 Outages are often unexpected for a reason, and there's no harm being cautious.